CHTC/chtc-website-source/gpu-jobs.md

 	your jobs will run in less than 12 hours, it is advantageous to indicate that they are "short" jobs because you will be able to have more jobs running at once.

-- **Request Specific GPUs or CUDA Functionality**: If your software or code requires a specific version of CUDA, a certain type of GPU, or has some other special requirement, you will need to add a "requirements" statement to your submit file that uses one of the attributes shown above.
+- **Request Specific GPUs or CUDA Functionality (optional)**: If your software or code requires a specific version of CUDA, a certain type of GPU, or has some other special requirement, you will need to add a "requirements" statement to your submit file that uses one of the attributes shown above.
 If you want a certain class of GPU, use CUDACapability: